-Divorce is an extremely difficult issue for families to face and deal with effectively.
-Although it may not be the most pleasant conversation, just as it was important to speak with your children concerning the impending divorce between you and your co-parent, it is just as important for you and your co-parent to sit down and have a discussion with your children concerning your custody arrangement.
+Divorce is a complicated issue for families to face and deal with effectively.
+Although it may not be the most pleasant conversation, it is crucial for you and your co-parent to sit down and have a discussion with your children concerning your custody arrangement.
 Custody involves all of you, but your child will be most affected as he or she will be the one who must adjust to living in two different households.
-A lot of what you say and how you say it depends on the age and maturity of your child as well as the current state of your relationship with your spouse.
-However, below are a few tips on how to approach the conversation with your children concerning your family’s new child custody and visitation arrangements.
+A lot of what you say and how you say it depends on your child's age and maturity and the current state of your relationship with your spouse.

 - Make sure your child knows that both parents love and enjoy spending time with him or her.
-It is essential that your child knows that you and your co-parent will always be there to provide love and support no matter what.
+Your child must know that you and your co-parent will always be there to provide love and support no matter what.

 - Explain the visitation schedule to your child.
 Your child needs to know that he or she will be spending time with both parents, despite the divorce.
 This explanation will also inform the child exactly when he or she will be seeing both parents.
-Children need certainty and explaining exactly how visitation will work will reassure him or her.
-Additionally, remember that the more information children have about the changes they will soon encounter, the better they will be able to adapt to them.
+Children need certainty, and explaining exactly how visitation will work will reassure him or them.
+Additionally, remember that the more information children have about the changes they will soon encounter, the better they will adapt to them.

-- After informing your child of the custody arrangement, listen to his or her concerns and answer any questions.
+- After informing your child of the custody arrangement, listen to their concerns and answer any questions.
 This arrangement will be new for your child just as it is new for you.
 Expect many questions and try to be as honest and forthcoming with your child as possible.

 - Consider Counseling.
-Finally, if necessary, you should consider individual or family counseling if emotions are overwhelming or if there are concerns about the child moving forward in a healthy way.
-Support groups, family and pediatric counselors, or religious leaders may be able to offer the needed support.
+Finally, if necessary, you should consider individual or family counseling if emotions are overwhelming.
+Support groups, family and pediatric counselors, or religious leaders may offer the needed support.